SinaHI78/Ironcademy-Olinsin/README.md

 - Create new courses - allowing signed in users to create their own courses
 - Edit own courses - allows creator of course to edit course
 - Delete own courses - allows creator of course to delete course
-- Profile page and my Courses - displays my enrolled courses, my created courses, and my profile
+- Private page and my Courses - displays my enrolled courses, my created courses, and my profile
 - Single course page - displays page with description of each course

 ## Route Handlers